BullMQ

 queueEvents.on('completed', ({ jobId: string, returnvalue: any }) => {

-// Called every time a job is completed in any worker.
+// Called every time a job is completed by any worker.

 });